Juoksuhamahakki73/Simple-Python-Calculator-/README.md

-# Creating Great README Files for Your Python Projects

-This folder provides the code examples for the Real Python tutorial [Creating Great README Files for Your Python Projects](https://realpython.com/readme-python-project/).
+# About Program
+This code is just for learning purposes in order to be more familiar with Python and GitHub.

+## The Code
+the code will be a simple Python Calculator

+### Author
+program made by Juoksuhamahakki73